abc19abc91/NSGIF2/README.md

 @end
 ```

-## In the future, I will
+## In the future, I will add a feature that can

-* Support creating from a provided photo url.
+* create from a provided photo url.
-* Support simultaneous processing with provided specific chunk size.
+* perform simultaneous processing with provided specific chunk size.
-* Support start point for seeking
+* seek for specific point.
-* Support infinite lengh of GIFs (Split with specific chunk size -> encoding -> merge each encoded piece of gifs.)
+* generate infinite lengh of GIFs (Split with specific chunk size -> encoding -> merge each encoded piece of gifs.)
+* use APIs which is pefectly similar with PhotosKit of iOS.

 Pull requests are more than welcomed!